deepchecks/deepchecks/docs/source/user-guide/integrations/pytest.rst

 Implementing the Test
 -----------------------

-Now, we will implement a test that will check if some columns in the dataset are not drifting between the training and the test sets.
+Now, we will implement a test that will check if some columns in the dataset have drifted between the train and test datasets. the test sets.

 .. code-block:: python